Frequently Asked Questions About the Colorado Garden & Home Show

 Where do I park?

-Parking will be available at Sports Authority Field at Mile High during the show for $5 per vehicle per day.
+Parking will be available at Empower Field at Mile High, LOT G during the show for $10 cash per vehicle per day with a complimentary shuttle.
 Take the Colfax exit off I-25 and go west to North Federal.

 Is there handicapped parking?